 In addition, Rye is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Rye is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Rye’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Rye’s overall crime rate is lower than average for the country.

-One of the nice things about Rye is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Rye is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Rye is a very ethnically-diverse city.
 The people who call Rye home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rye residents report their race to be White, followed by Asian.
 Important ancestries of people in Rye include Irish, German, Italian, English, and Polish.

 The most common language spoken in Rye is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.